axieinfinity/ronin-documentation/docs/apps/ronin-bridge/guides/nft-withdraw.md

 4. In the **To** field, enter the Ethereum address that you want to transfer the NFT to.

-   :::info
+   :::info[Ronin Wallet mobile app]
-   If you access the bridge through the mobile Ronin Wallet, then you can enter any Ethereum address as the recipient, but only the imported wallet can pay gas fees associated with the transaction.
-For more information, see [Importing Your MetaMask Wallet to Ronin Wallet](https://support.roninchain.com/hc/en-us/articles/14862812718107-Importing-Your-MetaMask-Wallet-to-Ronin-Wallet).
+   While you can specify any Ethereum address as the recipient, only your imported wallet will cover the gas fees for the transaction.
+For details on importing wallets, see [Importing Your MetaMask Wallet to Ronin Wallet](https://support.roninchain.com/hc/en-us/articles/14862812718107-Importing-Your-MetaMask-Wallet-to-Ronin-Wallet).
    :::

    ![nft-withdrawal-3](../assets/nft-withdrawal-3.png)